 - 1 cup shredded Mozzarella cheese

-- Large bunch of basil (I used about 30 leaves)
+- 1 bunch basil I used about 30 leaves

 - Mixed Greens